 Matthew Kern Memorial Garden

 Located between Russell Street and the Purdue golf course, this was the university’s first native planting.
-The garden was dedicated in 1996, after the untimely demise of Purdue student Kern, by his parents.
+The garden was dedicated in 1996 by Purdue student Kern's parents after his untimely demise.
 The garden was planted by Kern’s family, friends, and volunteers across campus.
 In addition to planting native varieties, bluebird houses were also built to promote greater bio-diversity.

 Neil Armstrong Hall of Engineering